 The Service is responsible for ensuring the successful ingest, secure storage, indexing for search and discovery, and accessibility for download of Content.
 The Service is not responsible for omissions, mistakes in the data, or legal infringements (i.e., applicable privacy or copyright laws).
 Upon receipt of notification that Content infringes on copyright or privacy laws or any other applicable legislation, the Service will review and, as appropriate, remove the Content but retain the metadata landing page with an explanation for why the Content is no longer available. (see Data Retention and Deaccession Policy)

 Submitters may request that Content be embargoed for a period after which point the Content will become publicly accessible.
 Except in special circumstances pending approval by the Service Manager, the embargo period should not exceed one year.
 Curators will be responsible for reviewing and granting embargo requests.
 Reasons for granting an embargo could include:

 - If making Content publicly accessible would jeopardise a forthcoming publication, thesis, dissertation, etc.

 - If immediate release of the Content would violate institutional ethics approvals

 - If the immediate release of the Content would cause potential harms to research subjects (e.g., human participants or species at risk data)

 - If the release of the Content could jeopardize the intellectual property of an industry partner

 Submitters will receive a notification via email one month before the embargo is set to expire that will include an option to request an extension.
 Failure to respond to this message will result in the automatic release of embargoed Content.

-This Policy enters into force on the date of its adoption.
-It will be reviewed by the FRDR Steering Committee every two years or at any time, as required.
+Policy enters into force on the date of its adoption.
+It will be reviewed every two years or at any time, as required.